 - The total possession limit for a patient, or caregiver, is 4 ounces.

 It is important to speak to your physician about smokable marijuana at the time of your appointments as this is not generally recommended without all the above completed.
-If you are already a patient and are not permitted to purchase smokable but wish to, the patient must meet with their physician and compete the above process and be made aware of the restrictions (stated below).
+If you are already a patient and are not permitted to purchase smokable but wish to, the patient must meet with their physician and complete the above process, and be made aware of the restrictions listed below.

 - Medical Marijuana in the smoking form must remain in its original plain, white packaging with the patient’s labels attached by the Medical Marijuana Treatment Center.

 - Medical Marijuana is restricted from public consumption or in any indoor workplace.